Teacher reading a book

 After students understand the process, select a Studies Weekly article, and help students identify the main idea and the supporting details.
 With this kind of writing foundation in K-1, student writing will improve in the grades that follow.

-Face-to-Face Application of the Strategy:
+Face-to-Face Application of this Strategy:

 1. Explain the activity and show several examples of circle poems.
 Usually examples will include things in the classroom that students can plainly see and understand the importance of, for example: a pencil, a table, the whiteboard, etc.